ambibma/pizzaparlor/README.md

 test: it should return the total cost of a pizza adding costOfToppings and costOfSize to make one final const
 code: pizza.costOfPizza();
 expected output: 20

+describe: function Parlor()
+test: it should create a Parlor object with an empty array to hold orders code let parlor = new Parlor() expected output = Parlor {orders:[]}